TSX.V: ITR | NYSE: ITRG | GOLD:

-The 100% owned DeLamar Project was acquired from a wholly-owned subsidiary of Kinross Gold Corporation (“Kinross”) for C$7.5 million in cash and the issuance of Integra shares that is equal to 9.9% of all of the issued and outstanding Integra shares upon closing of the transaction (November 3, 2017).
+The 100% owned DeLamar Project was acquired from a wholly-owned subsidiary of Kinross Gold Corporation (“Kinross”) in November 2017.

 The Delamar Project key highlights include:

-Excellent infrastructure and existing on-site facilities: All-season road access, grid power, a lined water treatment pond, workshop, and an office building.
+Excellent infrastructure and existing on-site facilities with all-season road access, grid power, a lined water treatment pond, workshop, and an office building.

-The DeLamar project is subject to a retained variable net smelter return (“NSR”) royalty payable to Kinross.
+The DeLamar project is subject to a retained variable net smelter return (“NSR”) royalty payable to Triple Flag Precious Metals Corp.